nushell/nushell.github.io/book/style_guide.md

 One-line format is a format for writing all commands in one line.

+**It's recommended to** default to this format:

+1. unless you are writing scripts
+2. in scripts for lists and records unless they more than 80 characters long or contain nested lists or records

+Rules:

 1. parameters:
    1. **It's recommended to** put no spaces before and after pipe `|` symbol denoting block or closure parameter list beginning.
    2. **It's recommended to** put one space after comma `,` after block or closure parameter.